lukaszraczylo/graphql-monitoring-proxy/README.md

 ```

 Since version `0.5.30` the cache is gzipped in the memory, which should optimise the memory usage quite significantly.
+Since version `0.15.48` the you can also use the distributed Redis cache.

 #### Read-only endpoint